Audi TT review - Reliability and safety

 The only trouble is, if you want these clever safety aids, you’ll have to pay for many of them as extras.
-Six airbags and a tyre pressure monitor come as standard, although Audi side assist (which offers a blind spot monitoring and lane keep assist, for example, are options priced around £600 each.
+Six airbags and a tyre pressure monitor come as standard, although Audi side assist (which offers a blind spot monitoring function), and a traffic sign recognition system, are individual options priced at around £600 each.

 The Audi TT comes with a run-of-the-mill three-year warranty capped at 60,000 miles, which certainly inspires less confidence than the unlimited mileage cover provided over the same time period on the Porsche Cayman and BMW 2 Series.

 Three years of servicing a mid-spec Audi TT should cost around £900, but Audi does provide fixed-rate service plans that help owners spread the cost of scheduled maintenance.

 In this review

 - 2Engines, performance and drivePunchy petrol models offer strong ability, especially with quattro four-wheel drive

-- 3MPG, CO2 and Running CostsThe TT is efficient to run, and holds its value well - familiar petrol engines deliver mix of performance and economy
+- 3MPG, CO2 and Running CostsThe TT is efficient to run, and holds its value well, while familiar petrol engines deliver a strong mix of performance and economy

 - 4Interior, design and technologyThe TT's iconic exterior design wraps around a beautifully executed cabin featuring a raft of gadgets